aarunsrinivas5/bsk-envs/README.md

-# bsk-transfers
+# bsk-envs

-Gymnasium environments built on top of Basilisk for simulating Hohmann and Interplanetary Transfers
+Gymnasium environments built on top of Basilisk